danyaberezun/replacewith/README.md

 [KTIJ-6112](https://youtrack.jetbrains.com/issue/KTIJ-6112/ReplaceWith-quickfix-is-not-suggested-for-property-accessors)
 ), and others ([KTIJ-22042](https://youtrack.jetbrains.com/issue/KTIJ-22042/IDE-Go-to-declaration-navigates-to-the-wrong-deprecated-maxBy-function),
 [KTIJ-24906](https://youtrack.jetbrains.com/issue/KTIJ-24906/ReplaceWith-doesnt-add-several-imports)).
-Moreover, some issues show that specification is needed since users can't get "what exactly" `ReplaceWith` does, [ex. here](https://stackoverflow.com/questions/55101974/kotlin-deprecated-annotation-replaces-this-with-class-name/72799974#72799974).
+Moreover, some issues show that specification is needed since users don't understand "what exactly" `ReplaceWith` does, [ex. here](https://stackoverflow.com/questions/55101974/kotlin-deprecated-annotation-replaces-this-with-class-name/72799974#72799974).
-Thus, it's reasonable to provide a simple feature specification and fix its implementation according to the specification.
+Thus, it's reasonable to provide a simple feature specification and fix the implementation according to the specification.
-Most of the tickets above or similar simplified examples are considered [below](#current-bugs--proposals) in the context of the proposed specification.
+Most of the tickets mentioned are discussed [below](#current-bugs--proposals) in the context of the proposed specification, sometimes with simplified examples.

 # Proposed `replaceWith` inspection specification

 1. *Behaviour for functions, methods, and constructors (FMC).* <br />
     Consider the replacement expression as a new body of the function/method/constructor (FMC), then inline on a call site.
     + In case the FMC replacement expression is just a name, i.e., `A::f`, treat it as a shortcut for a call `A::f(<args>)` where `args` are the same as in FMC call.
-    + This also means that all arguments (by name), `this` and as well as access to properties and methods through it are available inside the `ReplaceWith` expression just like in a usual method's body.
+    + This also means that all arguments (by name), `this` and as well as access to properties and methods through it are available inside the `ReplaceWith` expression just like in a normal method's body.
-    + Access to all identities from new `ReplaceWith` imports is the same as if they were imported in the standard way.
+    + Access to all identities from new `ReplaceWith` imports is the same as if they were imported normally.
 2. *Behaviour for classes.* <br />
     First, it is assumed that in the case of classes replacing one class name with another existing class only is possible.
     The expected behaviour is just to replace the old class name with a new class name keeping the context (class paths).